Statue of Liberty

 New York’s most famous symbol, the Statue of Liberty, also known as Liberty Enlightening the World, is found on Liberty Island.

-This colossal monument of 151 feet 1 inch from base to torch, located on an island in Upper New York Bay, can only be visited by ferry.
+This colossal monument stretching 151 feet 1 inch from base to torch, located on an island in Upper New York Bay, can only be visited by ferry.
 To get to the boat visitors have to head to the dock in Battery Park in Downtown Manhattan.

 History